rlivsey/ember-mapper/README.md

 * Tests for stores
 * Validation
-* Lifecycle states
-* Lazy RecordArray like Ember Data
-* Non-embedded associations, I've not needed them yet
+* Non-embedded associations (foreign key support, haven't needed it yet myself)
-* Use a state machine for lifecycles instead of properties
+* Use state machines for lifecycles instead of properties

 ## Quick Overview